 - Flee from the fire immediately.
 Hike downhill and upwind, and avoid dense areas of forest.
 Try to flank the fire (move around the sides of it).

 - If you hear crackling or you are able to see sparks flying through the air it is likely that you are already too close to the fire (about ½ mile) to avoid it overtaking you.
 Should this occur it is best that you try to seek out an area in which you can attempt to weather the inevitable.
 Lakes, ponds, streams, or large open fields are probably your best bet under such circumstances.

 - Avoid areas of swampy vegetation as some species of vegetation will burn very intensely.

 - Clear away dry brush and other potential fuels.

-- If no body of water is available, seek out the lowest spot in the area you have chosen or dig a ditch if possible.
+- If there is no body of water available, seek out the lowest spot in the area you have chosen or dig a ditch if possible.

 - As the fire approaches try to remain calm.
 You should know that the fire could take several minutes to pass and the heat will likely be unbearable, but if you attempt to flee at this time death is almost a certainty.

 - Once the fire passes the danger is not over.
 The ground and debris will still likely be very hot and extreme caution should be used when fleeing from the area.

 - Try to avoid exposing any burns you may have sustained to dirt and open air.
 The potential for infection will be very high and extra precautions should be taken.